silvncr/qrs/README.md

 > _
 ```

-We can't make the anagram `MELTDOWN` because we can only use 7 letters.
+This tells us that the anagram is `MELTDOWN`, but we can't make that word because we can only use 7 letters.
 In this case, our best word is `MOWED` (14 points).
-Based on this output, we also know that unless our opponent has 8 spaces, they cannot score higher than 14 points.
+Based on this output, we also know that our opponent cannot score higher than us without all 8 spaces.

-Note that a word like `LETDOWN` (7 letters) scores the same number of points as `MOWED`.
-However, `LETDOWN` isn't recognised as a "best word" in this example case.
+> Note: a word like `LETDOWN` scores the same number of points as `MOWED`, but isn't recognised as a "best word" in this case.
 This is because when words are tied for points, the program will choose the word/s with the fewest letters.
+>

-The fewer letters your word has, the faster you can write it into your game.
+> The fewer letters your word has, the faster you can write it into your game.
 This is especially important in *Quarrel*, as the tiebreaker for equal points is input speed.

-### Settings
+## Settings

 Upon being run directly, the program will automatically generate (or look for) a `settings.json` file in the directory which the command is run from.
 This file contains the program's settings, which can be changed to suit your needs.